Jinxhy/SmartAppAttack/README.md

 In experiments, we use three different TensorFlow official pre-trained models including MobileNetV2, InceptionV3 and ResNet50V2 to build our victim fine-tuned models (i.e., on-device models).
 All the pre-trained models are trained on the ImageNet dataset of 1.3 million images, these models can effectively serve as generic models of the visual world and are capable of transfer learning.

 ### Datasets
 Since most on-device models are commonly used in task domains related to the images, we follow the previous works to select three frequently-used image classification datasets to build the victim fine-tuned models for experiments.
 The classification tasks associated with these datasets represent typical scenarios developers may face during transfer learning.
+The datasets are as follows:
 - CIFAR-10
 - GTSRB
 - Oxford Flowers

+### Transfer learning approaches
+To evaluate the effectiveness of our attack on two transfer learning approaches (_Feature Extraction_ and _Fine-Tuning_), we unfreeze a different number of the top layers (except for the classifier) of a pre-trained model (e.g., MobileNetV2) and jointly train both the newly-added classifier as well as the last unfreezing layers of the base model to build our victim fine-tuned models.
+These resulting models are able to cover most tuning strategies.